declanwatts97/forno_italiano_pizzeria_project/README.md

 10. As a developer I require a readme document which outlines the planning, development and deployment procedure.
 I tested this by asking a friend to read through and check they can follow the life cycle of this project.

-11. As a developer I require customers to be able to book tables, an error message show if a double book in occurs.
-This was tested by purposely double booking through the deployed site and ensuring that it is rejected from being sent to the database with the message being returned.
+11. As a developer I require customers to be able to book tables, and if authenticated through sign in be able to view, edit and delete bookings they have made.
+This was tested by signing in, and creating a booking.
+Once this was done I made sure it was showing with the full correct information in the my bookings page.
+This worked as expected.

 ### Manual Testing